yiisoft/docs/guide/en/structure/service.md

 ## Service methods

 Service method usually does something.
-It could be a simple thing that is repeated exactly but usually it depends on the context.
+It could be a simple thing that's repeated exactly, but usually it depends on the context.
 For example:

 ```php